 Sometimes the punishment doesn’t appear to fit the crime, like in the case of Australian investor and stockbroker Rene Rivkin.
 In 2001, Mr. Rivkin received insider information about the merger of Qantas and Impulse Airlines.
 He immediately purchased 50,000 shares of Qantas, hoping to make a killing once the merger went public.
 Unfortunately for him, his actions were discovered and he was sentenced to prison in 2003.
 To add insult to injury, the shares he bought only netted him $2,660.
 The combined shame of conviction over such a bad deal drove him to suicide (not that we feel sorry for him).

-The insider trading scandals on our list were far more profitable for their perpetrators, earning them millions, like one of the most recent ones involving former Dean Foods Co (NYSE:DF) Chairman Thomas Davis.
+The insider trading scandals on our list of biggest insider trading scandals ever to rock companies were far more profitable for their perpetrators, earning them millions, like one of the most recent ones involving former Dean Foods Co (NYSE:DF) Chairman Thomas Davis.
 In the process, they rocked the companies involved to such a degree that some of them never recovered.
 On the following pages you will find the biggest insider trading scandals both in terms of the money involved and the publicity that they received.